A UK 2:1 honours degree, or its international equivalent, in a relevant subject.

 Months of entry

-We are especially keen to encourage research concerned with the interface between counselling, psychotherapy and social, cultural and political life, and research that draws directly on practitioners' own engagement in therapeutic work with clients.
+We are especially keen to encourage research concerned with the interface between counselling, psychotherapy and social, cultural and political life.

 Qualification and course duration